armange/j-commons/commons-thread/README.md

 # Commons-thread

-This release is being created based on the need to simplify daily software development tasks.

-The first version contains a framework that simplifies segmentation for some specific scenarios that may be routine for some types of software projects.
+This release was created based based on the need to simplify daily software development tasks.
+It contains a framework that simplifies thread building for some specific scenarios that may be routine for some types of software projects.

 ##### The tasks simplified by this lib thread are:
 - Thread delayed.